 The article will explain in full detail what to expect and what you need to know.

 Yes!
 Huskies can live in New York.
 Huskies adapt to city life just fine, so long as you go above and beyond to meet their daily needs.

 If you live in an apartment, the husky will need plenty of time outside.

 Huskies are becoming more popular around America and New York seems to be catching up with that of California and Texas.
 They love huskies there.

 First of all, huskies aren’t small dogs.
 They are only classed as medium-sized dogs, but in reality, they can end up being fairly large.
-So this leads most people to ask if they are able to live inside apartments.
+So this leads most people to ask if they can live inside apartments.

 Secondly, huskies are known for needing a lot of exercise.
 So combining this with a potentially small living space with no yard, raises some concern.